 Lots of helpful gadgets can be fairly inexpensive and we might just need to remind ourselves of the difference these things would make.
 Parents local to me who are caring for children with multiple, life long needs have set up a “Wishlist”.
 Community, friends and family can then buy things that will help or fund-raise for larger items.

 SCOPE have some advice on buying and selling second hand equipment.
 Local Facebook selling groups and Free-cycle might be a good place to start too.

-If you want to do some research before buying take a look at RIDC (Research Institute for Disabled Customers) - they have lots of advice on choosing the right thing to help you.
+If you want to do some research before buying take a look at Research Institute for Disabled Customers (RIDC).
+They have lots of advice on choosing the right thing to help us.
 Their website includes a database of cars that have enough room in the boot for a wheelchair.
 Some of our community have been panel members and had free products to test out too.

 Our carer recommended list

 Thank you to the great Mobilise Community of carers for all the advice and inspiration.
-Please do add your ideas in the comments or join in the conversation in our Facebook Group or on this Twitter thread
+Please do add your ideas in the comments or join in the conversation in our community.